liniguez/Telescope_simulations/Counting.md

 done
 ```

-The rest of the softwares had their unique output and in order to put everything together this was performed:
+The rest of the software's had their unique output and in order to put everything together this was performed:

 ``` r
 for (i in grep(list.dirs(recursive = F), pattern="HML2_", value=T)){